a day off in BROOKLYN, NORTH edition

 Afternoons are always best spent shopping.
 Checking out the new stores that have opened, popping into the antique shops along Manhattan Ave in Greenpoint, the go-to boutiques and thrift stores (Beacon’s Closet, Stella Davis), plant shops (Tula, Homecoming, Greenery Unlimited), home shops (Leif, Dobbin St, Mogutable).
 Wander from Greenpoint into North Williamsburg.

 And of course stopping by a cafe to indulge in an afternoon pick me up because days off call for a 2 drink day.
-As You Like, PPL, Bakeri, Lion’s Milk, or Kettl.
+As You Like, PPL, Bakeri, Lion’s Milk, Land to Sea or Kettl.

 16:30